All Episodes

 I asked him, how does Obama let Eric Holder know what he wants?

-It'd be too obvious to bring Holder up there and have a conversation, all this stuff gets logged.
+It'd be too obvious to bring Holder up there and have a conversation.

-Well, theoretically it does.
+Well, theoretically, it does.

 And he laid out the procedure for the way these things happen.